You can translate the content of this page by selecting a language in the box below:

 As the guidelines are now over 10 years old, we have reviewed and updated them to ensure they meet the needs of our community and our local climate.

-Based on the review and feedback from permit holders and the broader community in early 2023, we have drafted a new Nature Strip Planting Policy and revised Nature Strip Planting Guidelines that seek to:
+Based on the review and feedback from permit holders and the broader community in early 2023, we have drafted a new Nature Strip Planting Policy and revised Nature Strip Planting Guidelines that aim to:

 • improve the availability and communication of information on the options available to residents to plant their nature strips